Gamma Ray Bursts

 Most of the energy emitted by a gamma-ray burst comes out as gamma-rays, but the jets that create them and the resulting hypernova emits light at other wavelengths too, and by studying the afterglow, you can learn more about the object that created the GRB than you can from just studying the gamma ray emission.
 The light emitted in X-rays, optical light, and radio waves can often persist for hours or days after the gamma ray burst, and because of the nature of radiation at these wavelengths, it is easier to pinpoint where the GRB is from the afterglow than it is from the gamma ray burst itself.
 You can also figure out what kind of star it was that exploded, how the explosion progressed, or what the environment was like around that star by studying the afterglow.

 GRB afterglows are hard to find, but there is now a network of space satellites and ground-based observatories dedicated to their detection and localization.
 Satellites like Swift are designed to quickly detect and localize GRBs to much higher precision than was previously possible.
 Satellites can now provide gamma ray localizations to less than 0.5 degrees (sometimes much less), making it easier for ground-based observers to concentrate their search on a particular spot on the sky.
-The satellite radios the coordinates back to Earth, and these coordinates are then relayed to observers around the world via the Gamma Ray Burst Coordinates Network or GCN (of which the AAVSO International High Energy Network is a part).
+The satellite radios the coordinates back to Earth, and these coordinates are then relayed to observatories around the world via the Gamma Ray Burst Coordinates Network or GCN (of which the AAVSO International High Energy Network is a part).
 Observers can then turn their telescopes toward those coordinates, and search for a transient -- an object not previously observed at those coordinates.
-If they find one, then it's possibile that they're looking at the GRB afterglow.
+If they find one, then it's possible that they're looking at the GRB afterglow.
 The discoverer of an afterglow usually communicates the exact position and their initial observations to the rest of the GCN community, and other observers around the world begin observing the object, too.
 If the object fades in brightness over the next few hours or days and doesn't move as a minor planet, comet, or asteroid in our Solar System would, then they've found the afterglow!
+Continued observation of the source gives information on how the GRB explosion evolves, what its environment is like, and sometimes even what the progenitor object was.

 Why do we observe afterglows?